simple-login/browser-extension/README.md

 This project has been tested with Node v20.2.0 and NPM 9.6.6

-To run the extension locally, please first install all dependencies with `npm install`.
+To run the extension locally, please first install all dependencies with `bun install`.

 ## Chrome

-Run `npm start` to generate the `/dist` folder that can be installed into Chrome.
+Run `bun start` to generate the `/dist` folder that can be installed into Chrome.

-In case of `Error: error:0308010C:digital envelope routines::unsupported` error, the workaround is to accept OPEN SSL by running this command before running `npm start`
+In case of `Error: error:0308010C:digital envelope routines::unsupported` error, the workaround is to accept OPEN SSL by running this command before running `bun start`

 ```bash
 export NODE_OPTIONS=--openssl-legacy-provider